huytjuh/huytjuh/README.md

 **Language:** Python\
 **Date:** Q1 2021

-#### **Gaussian Mixture Models Clustering from scratch**
+#### **Gaussian Mixture Model Clustering from scratch**
-Developed a Gaussian Mixture Model from scratch by generating samples from a mixture of Gaussian distribution, improving the existing Machine Learning clustering methods and allowing for more complex clustering.\
+Developed an advanced Gaussian Mixture Model from scratch by generating samples from a mixture of Gaussian distribution, improving the existing Machine Learning clustering methods and allowing for more complex clustering.\
 **Language:** Python\
 **Date:** Q4 2020